Home remodeling ROI: Costs vs. value

 How much will the remodel really cost?

 It’s easy to find the average cost of a home remodeling project online or by calling contractors for quotes, so you might think it’s simple to estimate your ROI.
-But unexpected problems can lead to higher costs, while local trends and tax credits can create a bigger profit.
+But unexpected problems can lead to higher costs.

 You’ll need to obtain a permit for many major renovations (like building an addition) and for anything that requires plumbing or electrical work.
 If you hire a professional to do the job, they’ll probably include the permit cost in their fees.
 Make sure to ask if permit costs are included before signing a contract.